-- Shopper Earnings.
-Shoppers are paid by Instacart for each batch of orders they fulfill.
-The amount a shopper earns per batch depends on the number of items, weight of items, driving distance, and effort involved in shopping and delivering, as well as tips, which get passed directly to them from customers.
-In 2022, Instacart paid shoppers an average of \$9 per order, or 8.2% of GTV, not including customer tips.
+- Retailer and customer fees together have historically been 14.2% of GTV in 2021 and 14.9% of GTV in 2022, translating to \$16 per order for each of those fiscal years.
+We have historically managed these fees together as a percentage of GTV and expect to continue to optimize both customer and retailer fees to reflect the value we deliver across a range of use cases.
+Additional details on these fees include: - Shopper Earnings.
+Shoppers earn on Instacart for each batch of orders they fulfill.
+The amount a shopper earns per batch is based on the effort it takes to complete the batch, including the number and weight of items, driving distance, and expected time to shop and deliver.
+Shoppers also earn tips, which get passed directly to them from customers.
+In 2022, shopper earnings, excluding customer tips, were 8.2% of GTV.
 Shoppers keep 100% of tips and also have opportunities to generate additional earnings through incentives and promotions.
 As a result, over the past year, shopper earnings increased due to more earnings opportunities, types of batches available, and customer tips. - Customer Incentives, Coupons, and Refunds.
 Transaction revenue is recognized upon delivery, net of any incentives, coupons, and refunds, after remitting the purchase value of the goods to retailers and payments to shoppers for their services. - Advertising and Other Revenue.
 In 2022, average advertising and other revenue per order was approximately \$3, or 2.6% of GTV.
 We generate fees from brand and retail partners that vary by the product, category, search term, and other criteria that the brand or retailer specifies.
-These fees are generated through sponsored products on a per click basis, coupon redemptions, and display ads placements on an impression or fixed fee basis.
-Other revenue includes fees paid by certain retailers for use of Carrot Storefront Pro and Caper. - Gross Profit.
+These fees are generated through Sponsored Product ads on a per click basis, coupon redemptions, and display ads placements on an impression or fixed fee basis.
+Other revenue includes fees paid by retailers for use of certain of our technology solutions, such as Eversight, Storefront Pro, and Caper. - Gross Profit.
 In 2022, our average gross profit per order was approximately \$7, or 6.4% of GTV, which is defined as total revenue less the following: - Cost of Revenue.
 In 2022, our average cost of revenue per order was approximately \$3, or 2.5% of GTV.
 Cost of revenue primarily consists of third-party payment processing fees, expenses related to payment chargebacks, hosting fees, insurance costs attributed to fulfillment, compensation costs of our employees primarily involved in fulfillment, depreciation expense, and amortization expense of technology-related intangible assets and capitalized internal-use software.
 Compensation costs include salaries, taxes, benefits, and bonuses.